lethain/staff-eng/src/markdown/guides/does-the-staff-title-matter.md

 their sheer informality becomes a broad vector of bias and often conflate confidence with competence.

 Freedom from the cycle of re-establishing one's competence came up frequently as a key advantage of the Staff title.
-I imagine you will be disappointed but not surprised to hear that these informal gauges weren't mentioned by every Staff-plus engineer I spoke with, but they were routinely mentioned by women and anyone who didn't conform to their company's stereotype of an experienced technologist.
+These informal gauges weren't mentioned by every Staff-plus engineer I spoke with, but they were routinely mentioned by individuals who didn't conform to their company's stereotype of an experienced technologist.

 [Keavy McMinn](https://staffeng.com/stories/keavy-mcminn) shared,